 Gotta say, it’s kinda rare to see this type of exchange played out in a public forum like this.
 Usually the Support people rightly prevent this type of unempathetic, obnoxious Code Boy from interacting with customers and others outside the company.

 But within the company, who in Product Management has not encountered almost the exact same crap from a CodeBoy/Girl, at least once a release cycle?
 It is ABSOLUTELY MADDENING!

 To have someone deny that a problem exists when MULTIPLE people have encountered it?
 To be told that the problem you are clearly experiencing is a “corner case” that doesn’t ever really happen?
 To be told its somehow your fault – some kind of user error situation?
 To have the Code Boys & Girls demand that YOU do THEIR effing jobs by spending ungodly amounts of time reproducing their damn bugs and verifying their alleged “fixes”?!?

-AS IF product managers don’t have ENOUGH to do near release-end (market launch, get pricing proposed and approved, write collateral, and sales training, not to mention being neck-deep in planning the next release….the list goes on and on.), but now they have to be QA engineers as well?
+AS IF product managers don’t have ENOUGH to do near release-end (market launch, get pricing proposed and approved, collateral & product training, and running beta programs, not to mention being neck-deep in planning the next release….the list goes on and on.), but now they have to be QA engineers as well?